Precise Asymptotics of Bagging Regularized M-estimators: Homogeneous ensembles

 While \Cref{th:nonlinear} applies for a generic heterogeneous ensemble (where $\reg_m,\loss_m,|I_m|$ are allowed to differ for distinct $m$), concrete theoretical insights can be obtained for the homogeneous case (where $\reg_m,\loss_m,|I_m|$ are the same for every $m$).
 In the general heterogeneous case, the effect of increasing ensemble size $M$ is not straightforward, as in general we only have:

 In other words, we will do no worse than the worst component but may not do better than the best component.
-More ensembles may or may not improve performance depending on the risks of individual estimators.\footnote{Even if a predictor complements other predictors (in the sense that it has small or negative $\etaG$ with the other predictors in the ensemble), it is only ``beneficial'' for the ensemble if it also has a small risk ($\alpha_m$) itself.} In contrast, for homogeneous ensembles, we show in the next subsection that increasing ensemble size does indeed help reduce the risk.
+More ensembles may or may not improve performance depending on the risks of individual estimators.
+In contrast, for homogeneous ensembles, we show in the next subsection that increasing ensemble size does indeed help reduce the risk.
 This uniformity allows for more concrete analytical results and practical insights.